morawskim/sf-utils/README.md

 ## Security

-### FakePasswordEncoder (only Symfony 4)

-`FakePasswordEncoder` does not do any encoding but is useful in testing environments.

-The main difference to PlaintextPasswordEncoder is prefix a password with a string.
-So in tests, we know whether sut encode a password or not.

 ### AlwaysTheSameEncoderFactory (Symofny 4.4 and 5.4)

 `AlwaysTheSameEncoderFactory`  is useful in integration tests with combination of `UserPasswordEncoder`.
 No matter which implementation of UserInterface you pass,